turingschool/backend-curriculum-site/module3/lessons/diagnostic.md

 ## Setup

 1. Set up a [new project](https://github.com/new) titled `module_3_diagnostic` associated with your Github account.
 1. Clone down [AltFuelFinder](https://github.com/turingschool-examples/alt-fuel-finder).
-Be sure to customize the setup of the project prior to the diagnostic such as adding any gems you prefer to use.
-Common gems are rspec, factory_girl, pry, faraday, figaro, vcr.
+Take a look at the Gemfile and add any gems you'd like to use.

 **NOTE:** Delete `Gemfile.lock` before you bundle to avoid version conflicts.